daim147/devops-learning/Learn/VM/index.md

    This gracefully shuts down the virtual machine, similar to powering it off.
 It saves the current state so you can later restart the environment.

 5. `vagrant destroy` - Destroy the Vagrant environment.
    This permanently removes the virtual machine and its associated resources, freeing up system resources.
-You will need to run `vagrant up` again to recreate the VM if needed.
+You will need to run `vagrant up` again to recreate the VM if needed. `vagrant destroy -f` will destroy the VM without confirmation.

 6. `vagrant status` - Check the status of the Vagrant environment.
    This shows you whether your virtual machines are running, halted, suspended, or in another state, helping you manage and troubleshoot your environments.